dylanfisher/forest/README.md

 - [ ] minimum and maximum blocks per layout

 Media Gallery
-- [ ] test what happens when a user replaces a media library image by editing that image directly (does cache expire properly, does cloudfront get notified it's a new image, etc.)
-- [ ] better UI for displaying, uploading and selecting files (e.g. PDF).
-Add ability to filter media item chooser to file only, or video only, etc.
 - [ ] add ability to specify image format, perhaps with a just-in-time file processing like this example http://www.ryanalynporter.com/2012/06/07/resizing-thumbnails-on-demand-with-paperclip-and-rails/
-- [ ] when uploading video via drag and drop, the preview icon doesn't update properly after upload completes
 - [ ] add drag and drop upload to media item edit view
 - [ ] add direct to S3 file upload for large files like video, that otherwise look like they timeout on heroku
-- [ ] in the fileUpload progress bar, once the files have been uploaded, change the progress bar to indicate that the server is processing the images.
-Right now it looks like it just hangs on a 100% green bar.
 - [ ] use mini_magick or similar, more efficient image editor to process paperclip files
 - [ ] better media item upload in media_item#edit
 - [ ] crop tool and other enhancements